Chair: David Norman

 ESS 260 Intermediate Directed Study

 Student investigation of topic of interest working in collaboration with a faculty member resulting in significant oral and written work.
 See On-Campus Learning Opportunities for more information.
-PREQ: Freshman Jan Term or Sophomore standing.
+PREQ: Freshman January term or Sophomore standing.
 Special permission required.
 Offered in variable course credit from 0.25-1.00.

 ESS 353 Teaching Movement Education in the Elementary School

 Construction of movement tasks in rhythm and game skill movement for children in grades K-6.
-PREQ: Exercise and Sport Science 121 or Education 225.
-(Each spring)
+PREQ: Exercise and Sport Studies 121 or Education 225.
+(Each fall)

 ESS 354 Teaching Methods in the Secondary School

 A study of the skills and techniques required to design and implement effective instructional programs in physical education at the secondary school level.
-PREQ: Exercise and Sport Science 121 or Education 225 (Each fall)
+PREQ: Exercise and Sport Studies 121 or Education 225 (Each spring)

 ESS 460 Advanced Directed Study